 Newborn hatchlings are fed five times a day using the puppets.
 After a week or so, feeding is reduced to twice a day.
 After three weeks, the birds are allowed to be outside.
 That is when they are placed in front of other birds of their own species so they can naturally imprint and begin to learn behavior skills.

 Some birds are more susceptible to human imprinting than others.
-Gray owls, for example, are more likely to imprint than barn owls.
+Great Horned Owls, for example, are more likely to imprint than Barn Owls.

 One popular technique for releasing nursery-raised birds into the wild is "hacking."

 Hack boxes allow the bird to adapt to the wild and acquire natural instincts with minimal danger.
 Most birds are ready to be released sometime between 30 to 90 days of life, but that varies by species.

 Hack boxes allow birds to learn to fly and adapt to the wild without completely cutting them off from their caretakers.
 Food is placed on the boxes for several weeks as the bird learns to hunt.
 Over time, the birds will acquire their survival instincts and will no longer be dependent on the food left at the hack boxes.

 The CRC's hack boxes are located in Davis and surrounding areas.

 Here's how it works: Birds are placed in the hack box at least a week before they begin to fly.
 A bird that already knows how to fly would likely not return to the box, which is why it's important to start early.

 Food is placed on the box every day, which gives the bird an opportunity to learn to hunt without being completely cut off from its food source.
 Eventually, the bird will be able to sustain entirely on its own hunting.

 This technique is used for a variety of birds at the CRC, but not with Barn Owls, which are released locally in the Davis area.
 Barn Owls can feed on their own after just 15 days and are ready for release without the need for a hack box after just 28.